 Today I’ll be (hopefully) demystifying how to read a balance sheet, a potentially confusing beast for those unfamiliar with it.

+First off, what is a balance sheet and what does a balance sheet show?
 At it’s simplest, a balance sheet shows what assets your company controls and who owns them.
 And if you’re concerned with not bankrupting your new store (“I TOLD you selling piranhas online would never work!”), it’s a pretty important statement to understand.